CAUSES of BRITTLE DIABETES updated 11/2019

 Over the last fifteen years attempts have been made to better understand what if anything can account for this rapid shifting in BG levels (what BDF calls the seesaw effect) for no apparent reason.

 The evidence appears conclusive: there is always a secondary cause for brittle diabetes and that therapy should be directed at finding the cause(s) or etiology of the disease and then treating the underlying pathological factor(s).
-Results to date indicate that 50% of brittle diabetic patients respond favorably to treatment.
+Results to date indicate that 50% of brittle diabetic patients respond favorably to treatment allowing them to lead a more normal life as a stable T1D..

 A major difficulty is that , at times, there is not a single cause but rather a combination of causes that result in the brittle condition.

-Once psychological problems have been excluded, treatment should focus on the underlying physiological or organic cause for brittleness whenever possible.
+Assuming there are no psychological problems, treatment should focus on the underlying physiological or organic cause for brittleness whenever possible.

 Known possible organic causes of Brittle Type 1 diabetes;